IndiaFilings / Learn / Implications Of Cheque Bounce In India

 When a cheque is considered bounced?

-In specific conditions, the bank may refuse payment of cheque or will dishonour a cheque, the cheque will bounce in such cases.
+In specific conditions, the bank may refuse payment of a cheque or will dishonour a cheque; the cheque will bounce in such cases.
 When the cheque is dishonoured for insufficiency of funds in the account of a customer, that cheque bounce is treated as an offence and action can be taken under Section 138 of The Negotiable Instruments Act.

 What are the steps to initiate prosecution for a cheque bounce?